ibishof/Proteomic_pipeline/README.md

 GO-elite:
 The objective of GO-elite is to identify a  set of biological Ontology terms or pathways to describe a particular set of genes/proteins.
 It answeres the basic question who are these proteins and what do they do.

 Together this pipeline can inform the researcher what group of proteins are related to disease.
-What pathways these proteins are.
+What pathways these proteins are in.